tylertitsworth/5th-age-srd/Classes/Druid.md

 _Initiate:_ Beast aspects are full recovery powers for you.
 When activating an aspect, you gain the initiate effect.

-_Adept, Master:_ Your beast aspects are Recharge 16+ after battle.
+_Adept; Master:_ Your beast aspects are Recharge 16+ after battle.
 When activating an aspect, you gain the adept effect.

 ### Circle of the Moon Talents